 - 1. Team make-up: A minimum of three and a maximum of seven students who are actively participating, orally presenting, and available to answer judges' questions.
 One team member may serve as a non-presenting technician but must answer questions.
 Such participation of a technician shall not impact participation scores but shall be counted toward the total number of team members. - 2.
 Team members must be in official dress as outlined in the Official FFA Manual but according to Texas Standards (black dress boots are acceptable) for the entire presentation.
 Members not in compliance will be subject to General Rule #7. - 3.
 Presentations may include but are not limited to props, skits, other creative paraphernalia, and current technology.
 However, teams should not be penalized for not utilizing previously mentioned items. - 4.
+The previously submitted and maximum ten-page portfolio is the only material that will be provided to the Agricultural Issues Forum event judges.
+No other materials will be given to the judges by the team(s) or contestants prior to or during the team presentation.
+No gifts will be allowed. - 5.
 Guidelines of eligibility for the Agricultural Issues Forum will be consistent with other National FFA Career Development Events.
-Teams will be certified by respective area coordinators and Texas FFA Association. - 5.
+Teams will be certified by respective area coordinators and Texas FFA Association. - 6.
 A minimum of three competent and unbiased judges will be provided.
 They will be instructed not to take sides on the issue(s).
 Professors and industry representatives are recommended.
 There will be a minimum of five judges at the state level with three being qualified Ag Science teachers.
-The low and high rank that each team receives will be dropped when ranks are added to determine placings. - 6.
+The low and high rank that each team receives will be dropped when ranks are added to determine placings. - 7.
 The "Statement of Originality" shall be submitted with the portfolio.
-The "Statement of Originality" must be signed by the agriscience teacher and each member of the team. - 7.
-This event requires original work by the team's members and their advisor(s); thus, plagiarism is not permitted.
-Plagiarism is defined as: Reproducing, an existing script developed by another chapter, someone else's sentences more or less verbatim, and presenting them as your own
+The "Statement of Originality" must be signed by the agriscience teacher and each member of the team.

-- 8. The team must submit a copy of the portfolio electronically via the judgingcard.com system as a PDF file, no later than 5:00 p.m. on the Tuesday preceding the state events.
-The electronic material is what the judges will score the judges will NOT be scoring any documents turned in after this deadline. - 9.
-Audience members are not permitted to take pictures, audio or videotape any team's presentation.
+- 8. This event requires original work by the team's members and their advisor(s); thus, plagiarism is not permitted.
+Plagiarism is defined as: Reproducing, an existing script developed by another chapter, someone else's sentences more or less verbatim, and presenting them as your own - 9.
+The team must submit a copy of the portfolio electronically via the judgingcard.com system as a PDF file, no later than 5:00 p.m. on the Tuesday preceding the state events.
+The electronic material is what the judges will score the judges will NOT be scoring any documents turned in after this deadline. - 10.
+Audience members are not permitted to take pictures, audio or videotape any team's presentation. - 11.
+A violation of any one or more of rules 1, 2, 4, 7 or 8 will result in disqualification upon final placing.